Unforgettable stories and memories, through audio, video, documents and much more.

 Genesis play I Can't Dance, That's Just The Way It Is (by Collins soloist), Turn It On Again, Hold On My Heart e Invisible Touch with Phil Collins on vocals, Mike Rutherford on bass, Tony Banks on keyboards, Tim Renwick on guitar, Gary Wallis and Roger Taylor on drums.

-The supergroup is called The Ruins Band, name and formation that will last the space of one night and which takes its cue from the location of the concert, in the ruins of Cowdray Castle.
-Band members like Queen, Pink Floyd and Genesis make it up.
+The supergroup is called The Ruins Band, name and line-up that will last the space of one night and that takes its cue from the location of the concert, in the ruins of Cowdray Castle.
+It is made up of members of bands like Queen, Pink Floyd and, of course, Genesis.

 Mike Rutherford also plays bass for Pink Floyd, while Mike Young of Mike + The Mechanics sings and duets with David Gilmour.
 Eric Clapton performs two songs accompanied by Mike Rutherford and Roger Taylor.

 Then all together on stage for encores: Ain't That Peculiar, Gimme Some Lovin ' e Witness Together.

 Here is the recording of a part of the concert: